 I'm an MA student in Planning at the University of Waterloo.
-My main interest is public consultation, and my research looks at public consultation models that would be appropriate for school closure reviews.
-Currently, the consultation process for school closures is too short and can feel hostile to concerned residents.
+My main interest is public consultation and engagement.
+My thesis research looks at public consultation theories and models that would be appropriate for all stakeholders during school closure reviews.
+Currently, the consultation process is too short and can feel hostile to concerned residents and school boards.

 In the summer of 2017, I began working on a project funded by the Community Schools Alliance.
-We developed and tested a set of indicators to measure the economic impact of school closures on rural Ontario communities.
-Ultimately, we found that there are just too many other variables at play for the economic effects to be registered by our indicators.
-Currently, we are looking are focusing our attention on the social impacts and developing a set of indicators to test.
+With Profs Mark Seasons and Bill Irwin, we developed and tested a set of indicators to measure the economic impact of school closures on rural Ontario communities.
+Check out my "Projects" page for details, and a link to download the report.

 Previously, I taught at Western University, mostly an upper-year social theory seminar for Honours students.